The Commonwealth of Virginia Engineering & Science Fellowship

 How the Fellowship Works

-The COVES Fellowship is a 12-week program that places graduate student Fellows in a legislative office, executive agency, or policy office in a company or nonprofit in Virginia.
-COVES Fellows will be current graduate students and postdoctoral researchers from participating universities across the Commonwealth of Virginia, selected based on career interests, desire to learn, and scientific integrity.
+The COVES Fellowship is a 12-week program that places graduate student and postdoctoral Fellows in a legislative office, executive agency, or policy office in a company or nonprofit in Virginia.
+COVES Fellows will be current STEM graduate students or postdoctoral fellows from participating universities across the Commonwealth of Virginia, selected based on career interests, desire to learn, and scientific integrity.
 Fellows will be matched to offices who have agreed to accept a Fellow based on mutual interest and placement availability.
 During the first week of the Fellowship, Fellows will attend a science policy bootcamp and orientation that will offer training in science policy and communication and will provide an introduction to governance and policy-making in the Commonwealth of Virginia.
 In addition to their work in policy offices, COVES Fellows will be paired with a mentor from VASEM and will participate in VASEM briefings, committee meetings, and the annual summit.
-Inaugural fellows will serve from June through August 2020 and receive a summer stipend of $8,500.
+Fellows will serve from May 17th through August 6th, 2021 and receive a minimum stipend of $8,500 and $1,500 professional development funds.
+Like the 2020 Fellowship, the 2021 COVES Fellowship will run primarily remotely, in-person events will be subject to current COVID-19 restrictions.